Israel expands operations in southern Lebanon.

 Highlights

-Israeli Prime Minister Netanyahu ordered his military to expand a security zone in southern Lebanon, linked to ongoing conflict with Iran and the United States.
+Israeli Prime Minister Netanyahu ordered his military to expand a security zone in southern Lebanon, citing ongoing conflict with Iran and rocket fire from Hezbollah.

-Israel announced plans to establish a 'security zone' extending to the Litani River, aiming to strengthen its security along its northern border.
+Israel announced plans to establish a 'security zone' extending to the Litani River, aiming to strengthen its security along its northern border and address Hezbollah activity.

 Perspectives